 COMPOUNDING RISK-In addition to the correlation risks described under "Correlation Risk," the Fund's returns are subject to the effects of compounding, which generally will cause the Fund's performance to not correlate to the performance of the benchmark over periods greater than a single day, before accounting for fees and fund expenses.
 Compounded returns are the result of reinvesting daily returns over periods greater than a single day.
 The Fund's compounded returns for periods greater than a single day will be different than the performance of the benchmark over the same period.
-The effects of compounding on the performance of the Fund will be more pronounced when the underlying index experiences increased volatility, the greater the leverage employed in the Fund, and over longer holding periods.
+The effects of compounding on the performance of the Fund will be more pronounced when the underlying index experiences increased volatility and over longer holding periods.